biomechanics-hlrs-gebert/I-CIF-CT-Image-Filter/README.md

 - [Additional Information](additional-information)

 ## Intent of this program
-Simply put, Image Processing aims at filtering Computed Tomography Scans (basically scalar fields) according to our need of exposing a proper histogram for thresholding and binarizing in subsequent programs.git
+Simply put, 3D Convolusional Filtering aims at Computed Tomography Scans (basically scalar fields) for our need of exposing a proper histogram for thresholding and binarizing in subsequent programs.

 ## Development
-All new features or parts of the tool are developed via branches.
-At any time, a version which compiles and executes and which does not necessarily crash is kept on the Repo's master branch.

 Developing new features and calculations with C or Fortran may render a cumbersome undertaking.
 Utilizing an interpreted language or interpreting framework like MatLab, Octave, Python or sth. else is welcomed.
 However, please push *all* of the development files into this repository/testing/A... directory structure.

+Furthermore, on julius, an environment and *.run script was adopted to run the program via GDB.
+It requires tmux and tmpi as it synchronizes the commands of all gdb instances.
+Many thanks to Arno Mayrhofer and his contributors: [tmpi](https://github.com/Azrael3000/tmpi)
 ### Testcases
 Create new testcases in ./testing.
 Some of the Testprograms are written in Fortran and compiled with a BASh-Script (not with a makefile).

 ```
-sudo chmod +x «compile_testcase.f90»
+sudo chmod +x compile_testcase.f90
-./«compile_testcase.f90»
+./compile_testcase.f90
 ```
 ### We apply *a slightly modified* [semantic versioning](https://semver.org):